Skip to content

 Historians: Read Tag Metadata

-Starter Solutions for for obtaining metadata for points/tags from supported historians.
+This article provides Starter Solutions for obtaining metadata for points or tags from supported historians.

 What this article covers

 High-volume historian pipelines often capture value changes at high frequency and write to narrow tables for throughput and low latency.
 Those pipelines typically do not process tag metadata.
-A complementary metadata pipeline can supply the destination system with details such as description, units of measure, data type, and more.
-This article outlines starter patterns for that purpose, with examples for specific historians.
+A parallel metadata pipeline can supply the destination system with details such as point or tag description, units of measure, data type, and more.
+This article outlines starter solutions for processing point or tag metadata, with examples for specific historians.

 General design considerations for tag metadata

-• Define scope: Identify the points/tags for the solution
+• Define scope: Identify the points or tags for the solution

-• Plan query strategy: Decide how points/tags will be quiered (e.g., using naming conventions)
+• Query strategy: Decide how points or tags will be queried (e.g., using naming conventions)

-• Account for edit frequency: Decide how often tag metadata changes and how edits should be reflected; choose an appropriate Cache Interval.
+• Account for edit frequency: Decide how often tag metadata changes and rapidly how edits need to be processed.
+Choose an appropriate polling interval.

-• Changes to point or tag metadata: These changes often update existing records in the destination system rather than creating new records.
+• Changes to point or tag metadata: These changes might update existing records in the destination system rather than creating new records.

-• Select outputs: Send results to an MQTT broker, database, data lake, or data warehouse, or make available by the Intelligence Hub REST Data Server.
+• Select outputs: Write results to a database, data lake, or data warehouse, or make available by the Intelligence Hub REST Data Server.

 • Shape the payload: A wide-table format (columns per metadata attribute) is common.
 Use an Intelligence Hub Model to define column names and data types.